The Background

 Thus came Kinetic's wide Pride,

-Sunny Zip itself was metamorphosizing.
-People were getting more demanding.
+the Sunny Zip itself was metamorphosizing.
+People were getting more

-Looks-wise, the Sunny was absolutely basic, and the competition (Scooty,
+demanding.
+Looks-wise, the Sunny was absolutely basic, and the competition

-Pride, Trendy) was getting ahead.
-So Bajaj decided to come out with a
+(Scooty, Pride, Trendy) was getting ahead.
+So Bajaj decided to come

 |